-Martin Farrell is training to complete the annual Prudential London-Surrey100 in July, cycling a total of 100 miles through London and Surrey.
+Martin Farrell is training to cycle the annual Prudential London-Surrey100 in July, a total of 100 miles through London and Surrey.
 Here he explains why.

 "I first came across St MIchael's Fellowship nearly 40 years ago.
 I've been an admirer for all those years of how St Michael's gives children the best start in life.
 And now I've got the chance to do something to help.
 And also I get the chance to cycle 100 miles which is 3 times more than I've ever done before.